During which phase of mitosis do the chromosomes line up along th... | Channels for Pearson+

 Understand the process of mitosis, which is the division of a single cell into two genetically identical daughter cells.
 Mitosis consists of several phases: prophase, metaphase, anaphase, and telophase.

-Recognize that during prophase, the chromosomes condense and become visible, and the mitotic spindle begins to form.
+Recall that during prophase, the chromosomes condense and become visible, and the nuclear envelope begins to break down.

-Identify that metaphase is the phase where chromosomes align along the metaphase plate, which is the middle of the cell.
+Recognize that metaphase is the phase where chromosomes line up along the middle of the cell, known as the metaphase plate.
 This alignment ensures that each daughter cell will receive an identical set of chromosomes.

-Note that during anaphase, the sister chromatids are pulled apart toward opposite poles of the cell.
+In anaphase, the sister chromatids are pulled apart toward opposite poles of the cell by the spindle fibers.

-Understand that telophase is the final phase of mitosis, where the chromosomes de-condense, and the nuclear envelope re-forms around each set of chromosomes, completing the division process.
+Finally, during telophase, the chromosomes begin to de-condense, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.

 Watch next